-Few months earlier, Google announced about their new developed Apache module, mod_pagespeed on their googlewebmaster’s blog post.
-This is a apache module, which can be installed just like other apache modules and its command directives can be used on .htaccess file(If you don’t know anything about using htaccess command directives, you are gladly invited to my another tutorial about apche htaccess tutorial for beginners).
+A few months earlier, Google announced its newly developed Apache module, mod_pagespeed, on its Googlewebmaster blog post.
+This is an Apache module that can be installed just like other Apache modules, and its command directives can be used in a .htaccess file(If you don’t know anything about using htaccess command directives, you are gladly invited to my other tutorial about Apache htaccess tutorial for beginners).

-Although Google mention that they are working with Godaddy to provide its support, Godaddy didn’t instantly start supporting this on their hosting plans.
-After a few months of testing, Godaddy currently providing supports of this module for being used by its customers on linux shared hosting plans.
-As my hosting is also on Godaddy, i have come to experience it and found pretty much impressing.
-So, i decided to share some basic overview and quick start instructions about it.
-In this tutorial, I will show you how you can start using it very easily and can improve/optimize your website’s performance.
+Although Google mentioned that they are working with Godaddy to provide its support, Godaddy didn’t instantly start supporting this on their hosting plans.
+After a few months of testing, Godaddy currently provides support for this module for its customers to use on Linux-shared hosting plans.
+As my hosting is also on Godaddy, I have come to experience it and found it pretty impressive.
+So, I decided to share some basic overview and quick start instructions about it.
+In this tutorial, I will show you how you can start using it very quickly and can improve/optimize your website’s performance.

-As far I know, currently, Godaddy and Dreamhost have support for mod_pagespeed on their shared hosting environment.
-If you are using some other hosting, please check with them whether they supports or planning to supports in near future.
-Otherwise, if you using dedicated server, you can install mod_pagespeed yourself easily.
+As far as I know, Godaddy and Dreamhost currently support mod_pagespeed on their shared hosting environments.
+If you are using another hosting, please check with them whether they support it or plan to support it in the near future.
+Otherwise, if you are using a dedicated server, you can easily install mod_pagespeed yourself.

 Basic htaccess structure for using mod_pagespeed: